pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 - `gpus`: GPU to use
 - `num_workers`: Number of workers to train the model

+In addition, in the folder ["./lists/lists_LITS"](/lists/lists_LITS) you need to add the file "train.txt" and "test_vol.txt" which contain the name of the files that are going to be use for training and testing respectively.

 ### 4. Environment

 Please prepare an environment with python=3.7 and cuda 11 to be able to run it in polyaxon, and the requirements are located in "requirements.txt" for the dependencies.